Afro-Mexicans: Afro-Mexican population in the Costa Chica

 The Costa Chica ("small coast" in Spanish) extends from Acapulco to the town of Puerto Ángel in Oaxaca in Mexico's Pacific coast.
 The Costa Chica is not well known to travelers, with few attractions, especially where Afro-Mexicans live.
 Exceptions to this are the beaches of Marquelia and Punta Maldonado in Guerrero and the wildlife reserve in Chacahua, Oaxaca.
 The area was very isolated from the rest of Mexico, which prompted runaway slaves to find refuge here.
 However, this has changed to a large extent with the building of Fed 200 which connects the area to Acapulco and other cities on the Pacific coast.
 African identity and physical features are stronger here than elsewhere in Mexico as the slaves here did not intermarry to the extent that others did.
 Not only are black skin and African features more prominent, there are strong examples of African-based song, dance and other art forms.
 Until recently, homes in the area were round mud and thatch huts, the construction of which can be traced back to what are now the Ghana and Ivory Coast.
 Origin tales often center on slavery.
 Many relate to a shipwreck (often a slave ship) where the survivors settle here or that they are the descendants of slaves freed for fighting in the Mexican War of Independence.
 The region has a distinct African-influenced dance called the Danza de los Diablos (Dance of the Devils) which is performed for Day of the Dead.
 They dance in the streets with wild costumes and masks accompanied by rhythmic music.
 It is considered to be a syncretism of Mexican Catholic tradition and West African ritual.
 Traditionally the dance is accompanied by a West African instrument called a bote, but it is dying out as the younger generations have not learned how to play it.

-There are a number of "pueblos negros" or black towns in the region such as Corralero and El Ciruelo in Oaxaca, and the largest being Cuajinicuilapa in Guerrero.
+There are a number of "pueblos negros", or Black towns, in the region.
+Examples include Corralero and El Ciruelo in Oaxaca; the largest pueblos negros is Cuajinicuilapa in Guerrero.
 The latter is home to a museum called the Museo de las Culturas Afromestizos which documents the history and culture of the region.